Teachers are used to taking work home.

 As TeachThought points out, if your current lesson planning system isn’t making teachers’ lives easier, it might be time for an upgrade.
 For example, if your school is considering moving from an on-premises system to the cloud, the new tools should enable users to do a better job with less effort.
 This includes reducing word processing time and duplicated work by keeping records and planning enclosed within the same system.

 Moving lessons and other digital resources to the internet can also make schoolwork more efficient for students.
-When worksheets are available as downloads from a central location, students don’t have to worry about leaving important papers at school – they can just print out a new copy from their home computer, which is vital for distance learning and hybrid schedules.
+When worksheets are available as downloads from a central location, students don’t have to worry about leaving important papers at school—they can just print out a new copy from their home computer.
 And once students are comfortable with this system, teachers won’t have to print as many assignments and waste as much paper at school.

 Cloudwards notes that you don’t have to worry about losing data to a faulty device in a cloud-based system because everything is backed up offsite.
 Also, concerns about accessing sensitive information are reduced since a username and password are required to get access to the cloud backup service.
 You can also set additional passwords on individual folders or place restrictions on what people can do with the contents for added security.